-Crucification of a Childhood is one of the exhibits at this thought provoking exhibition of the work of Paul Yusuf to be held once a venue is found.
+Crucification of a Childhood is one of the exhibits at this thought provoking exhibition of the work of Paul Yusuf to be in 2020.

 The exhibition explores a childhood in the care system, a shattered, abusive childhood.
 It gives voice to the emotions that the artist had repressed for many years and could not give voice to as a child.

 Powerful and challenging, a combination of art and poetry, this is an exhibition that will live long in your memory.

 The exhibition will be free to view but donations to the Kinder Shores Arts will be welcome.

 Artist, poet, writer, trainer, Dad, Adopter, foster carer, Paul spent his first 18 years in the care of children’s institutions.
 Here he was taught the lessons of shame, rejection, fear, silence and retribution.
 He says "remarkably not only did I survive, I thrived.”